Simple Tips to Keep Your Computer Cool

 One of the biggest reasons behind the overheated hard drive is dust.
 With continuous use, dust and dirt find its way through the air vents and into the fans, which causes your computer to overheat.
 As such, the best way to cool your PC is to clean the internal fans.
 For cleaning your computer, you need to shut off the device, open up the case, and remove dust from fans inside the power supply, on top of the CPU, and other fans.
 If you’re not aware of handling computer parts, seek professional help.

 Choose Right Location

 If on touching your computer you find it extremely hot, consider moving it to another colder place.
 This is because the location of your computer impacts its performance, as well as cooling ability.
 Sometimes, by simply shifting your PC to a cooler and cleaner area can make a difference.
-If it’s placed near a window that is exposed to direct sunlight or if it’s right against a wall which is restricting its airflow, you should change its location.
+If it’s placed near a window that is exposed to direct sunlight or if it’s right against a wall that is restricting its airflow, you should change its location.